-Sumqayit (otherwise spelt Sumgait) is the third biggest city in Azerbaijan and is uniquely very ‘new’.
-Contrary to Baku’s history dating to ancient times, the city of Sumqayit as we know today didn’t actually exist until the 1950’s.
+Sumqayit (otherwise spelt Sumgait, or Sumgayit) is the third biggest city in Azerbaijan and is uniquely very ‘new’.
+While Baku’s history dates back to ancient times, the city of Sumqayit as we know today didn’t quite exist until the 1950’s.

-It was more or less a small town until the USSR decided to transform it into an industry hub, founding it in 1949.
-They built factories and many apartment buildings for the workers of those factories.
-Workers from all over the country, often rural areas quickly moved in here to establish secure jobs for supporting their families.
+It was more or less a small village until the USSR decided to transform it into an industry hub, founded in 1949.
+They built factories and many apartment building blocks for the workers of those factories.
+Workers from all over the country, often rural areas, quickly moved in here to establish secure jobs for supporting their families.
 According to the book “Black Garden,” in the 80’s it was quite a rough place, having a housing shortage while also having a high population of criminals!
 However since then things have cleaned up quite a bit.
 Now it’s quite a calm city.

 Why you’d visit:

 If you speak with a local from Baku about wanting to visit Sumqayit, in all honesty they might ask you why!
 Many people from Baku have never been.
-This is partly because there’s not much going on in terms of entertainment, however also it at one point had a bad reputation of being industrial, perhaps even unsafe around the 1980’s depending on the neighborhood.
-However now much of the industry no longer exists (actually there are rows of empty decommissioned factories if you travel north out of the city) and with all the construction on the seaside with new museums and beautiful palace-like buildings popping up every day, it is becoming quite an endearing city.
+The older generation might see the city as industrial.
+Now much of the industry no longer exists.
+Actually, there are rows of empty decommissioned factories if you travel north out of the city.

-For this reason, Sumgayit is definitely a great option for a day trip if you are staying in Baku and wishing to see what another city is like.
+For this reason, Sumqayit is an option for a day trip if you are staying in Baku and wishing to see what another city is like.

-If you are staying in Baku, it is very easy to get to Sumgayit via train.
-In the morning and evening there are trains that run approximately every 20-35 minutes with Sumgayit as its final destination.
-The ride, about 35 min, costs approximately $1 USD each way ($1.10 as of 2020, $2.20 for business class) and tickets can be swiftly purchased by card at the handful of ticket machines.
+If you are staying in Baku, it is very easy to get to Sumqayit via train.
+In the morning and evening there are trains that run approximately every 20-35 minutes with Sumqayit as its final destination.
+The ride, 38 minutes, costs approximately $1 USD each way ($2.20 for business class- we recommend it!)
+Tickets can be purchased at kiosks at the train station- right before the gates.
 Currently the machines allow you to refill your card if you take the train on an ongoing basis, or you can buy single tickets.

 If you are buying single tickets, note that the machines only accept full bills, so you’ll get a lot of change back if buying a single ticket for $1.10.
 There is also a ticket counter where you can purchase tickets from a person.
 Just let them know your end destination and you’re good to go. *Remember to keep your ticket with you, as you will need it to exit the station once you’ve reached your final destination!* This is how the tickets are managed rather than having a person hand check tickets.
 Just scan the barcode on your ticket and you will be let in and out of the train platform.